Citroen e-Relay 2021: large electric Citroen van

 As always, this will depend on the charger.
 It should take approximately 16 hours on a regular three-pin plug, 8 hours on a special electric vehicle charger, and 7 hours on a three-phase charger.
 It looks like the best option is to plug it to charge overnight.

-How fast will you be able to go in the Relay all-electric?
+How fast will you be able to go in the Citroen Relay all-electric?

 The electric motor delivers the equivalent of 96hp so not really impressive.
-It is also reflected in the Relay's top speed, which isn't great at 55mph but it's been decided to be able to offer a longer driving range instead.
+It is also reflected in the Relay's top speed, which isn't great at 55mph but that;s to offer a longer driving range on the e-Relay instead.

 The pictures show the smallest e-Relay model, which is L1H1.